Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Sikh Wedding Day Traditions

-The Chuda ceremony or chooda ceremony takes place at the bride’s home, where her maternal uncle (mama) or an elder relative ties a set of red and white bangles (chuda) on her wrists.
-The chuda symbolises her marital status and is believed to bring good luck.
+The Chuda ceremony or chooda ceremony takes place at the bride’s home, where her maternal uncle (mama) or an elder relative ties a set of red and white bangles (Chuda) on her wrists.
+The Chuda symbolises her marital status and is believed to bring good luck.

 Chuda Ceremony Sikh Wedding